gschmutz/event-driven-microservices-workshop/08-using-kafka-streams-simple/README.md

 In this workshop we will learn how to process messages using the [KafkaStreams](https://kafka.apache.org/documentation/streams/) library.

 We will create a basic processor which consumes messages from a topic, processes them and produces the result into a new topic.
-We will be using once the DSL and once the more low-level Processor API.
+We will be using once using the High-Level DSL and once the more low-level Processor API.

 ## Create the project in your Java IDE